Isabelle-Dev/graphql/README.md

 - If you're new to GraphQL, I suggest you read all the Doc pages
 - If you've used GraphQL before, you can skip the GraphQL Doc

-**I'm still setting up the Linux server (and coding), so not all features are available yet!
-Refer to the Server Database Status for updates.**

 ## Table of Contents

 - [Server Database Status](#server-database-status)